JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: let's stick with simple for now, my brain is full :)

-NS: called somethin like JR_Normal
+NS: called something like JR_Normal
 NS: Just save it
 NS: and then upload to SL